 In "The 10 li'l Grifters Job", Nate (Timothy Hutton) dresses up as Ellery Queen, and says he was "the world's greatest detective".
 Timothy Hutton's real-life father, the late Jim Hutton, played the title character in the "whodunit" show Ellery Queen (1975).

-Parker is named after the famous fictional conman Parker, created by Donald E. Westlake under the pen name Richard Stark.
+Parker (Beth Riesgraf) is named after the famous fictional conman Parker, created by Donald E. Westlake, under the pen name Richard Stark.
 Just as in the novels, Parker is only ever referred to as "Parker".
-No first (or possibly last) name is ever given, though both the Leverage character and the one from the novels is known by many aliases.
+No first (or possibly last) name is ever given, though both the Leverage character, and the one from the novels, is known by many aliases.

 Richard Chamberlain is in two episodes as the character Archie Leach.
 That is also the name of the character played by John Cleese in A Fish Called Wanda (1988).
 Cary Grant's birth name was Archibald Alexander Leach.

 Aldis Hodge and Christian Kane played roles in versions of Friday Night Lights.
 Christian Kane played Brian in the movie, while Aldis had a small role in the television series for six episodes, as Ray "Voodoo" Tatum.

 The Leverage team often encounters a specific safe, The Glenn-Reider.
 In The Librarians (2014), which is also produced by Dean Devlin, in the episode, "And The Point Of Salvation", the same safe company is mentioned.

 While the character of "Parker" in this show, is a tribute to the Donald Westlake character, somewhat more faithful versions of Parker have been played by Lee Marvin (Walker in Point Blank (1967)), Mel Gibson (Porter in Payback (1999)), and Jason Statham (Parker in Parker (2013)), among others.